fkarg/fkarg.github.io/staged/goalboss.md

 ### Death by Winning
 The first chapter was all about 'getting crushed by your own success'.
-They were really successful, but since they could not grow their company by speed and scale they were getting requests, it seemed similar to a [DDOS][ddos] to them - even though they worked their ass off.
+They were successful, but since they could not grow their company by speed and scale they were getting requests, it seemed similar to a [DDoS][ddos] to them - even though they worked their ass off.

 Ultimately, it is a story about effectiveness and planning.
 Working hard will get you far, but you also need to [work on the right